MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.OLEClass.md

 # ObjectFrame.OLEClass property (Access)

-You can use the **OLEClass** property to obtain a description of the kind of OLE object contained in a chart control or an unbound object frame.
+Use the **OLEClass** property to obtain a description of the kind of OLE object contained in a chart control or an unbound object frame.
 Read-only **String**.

 ## Syntax